Timeline

 Overall Results

-The Product Had a Strong Cultural Foundation, but the Interaction Layer Needed More Clarity
+The Product Had a Strong Cultural Foundation, but the Users Needed Clearer Reasons to Trust, Understand, and Continue Using It.

 01